Git-it-App/git-it-electron/README.md

 **Command line, terminal and bash** all basically mean the same thing: the MS-DOS, Doogie Howser looking screen full of words and numbers.
 It's awesomely powerful and allows you to control your computer with text commands.

 You can do a lot of things from your terminal like delete, rename, copy or create files and folders; run scripts and send things back and forth between servers (like the ones storing things on GitHub.com) and your computer (also a server!).

+## Translations
+You found some english text on the translated content?
+That might happen, if we changed some content on the english base but the appropriate translation is still missing.
+We are happy on every contribution, so feel free to head over to the [Transifex Project](https://www.transifex.com/git-it/git-it-electron) to insert the right translations there!
+The next release will then be a bit more complete! :relaxed::tada: